Availability model – A10/A24 Neuruppin to AD Pankow

-In 2018, after a 2-year period of preparation, selection and negotiation, the German Ministry of Transport awarded Havellandautobahn GmbH & Co.
-KG the contract to design, build, finance, operate and maintain (DBFOM) the A10/A24 motorway.
+In 2018, the German Ministry of Transport, represented by DEGES GmbH, awarded Havellandautobahn GmbH & Co.
+KG – comprising Invesis and HABAU – the PPP contract to design, build, finance, operate and maintain (DBFOM) the A10/A24 motorway.

-Prior to winning the contract, Invesis had a strong presence within the German market and an existing relationship with the German Ministry of Transport, as we played a role in delivering PPP infrastructure projects: the A8 Motorway, A9 Motorway and the A94 Forstinning-Marktl Motorway.
+Prior to winning the PPP contract, Invesis had a strong presence within the German market and an existing relationship with the German Ministry of Transport, as we played a role in delivering the A8 Motorway, A9 Motorway and the A94 Forstinning-Marktl Motorway PPP infrastructure projects.

 Although Invesis had an existing relationship with the client, this was the first time we partnered with HABAU.
 Transparent communication between all parties was key to build trust and form positive relationships to solve the clients’ challenges.

 On 11th November 2022, the A10/A24 AS Neuruppin to AD Pankow motorway officially opened to traffic.
 Due to the lifecyle approach of the PPP contract, and the positive relationships formed between the consortia and client, the German Ministry of Transport received a high-quality asset, on-budget and on-schedule that will improve road safety and relieve traffic congestion.

 By using the PPP contract approach and partnering with Havellandautobahn GmbH & Co.
 KG, the project…